Date: 22 October 2013. Dratted Dishes.

 When you're at anchor no one cares that your dishes are

-Wedgwood or some other fancy pattern, so today and this week please go
+Wedgwood or some other fancy pattern.
+Thus today and this week please go

 thru your kitchen lockers and remove every plate, bowl and such.
 What of